clark800/page/README.md

 may line wrap at unexpected places and some trailing portions of control codes may get displayed.

-`more` is less than 150 lines of code and compiles to a 34KB static binary with `musl-gcc`.
+`more` is about 150 lines of code and compiles to a 30KB static binary with `musl-gcc`.

 # Usage